micahwoods/atcweb3/content/post/variation-in-humus-from-point-to-point-same-green/index.md

 - OM246
 - organic matter
 - soil test
-title: Variation in rootzone organic matter (humus) from point to point on the same green
+title: Variation in soil organic matter (humus) from point to point on the same green
 image:
   preview_only: true